vaccfr/vatis-profiles/README.md

 This repository contains the vATIS Profiles used by French vACC Controllers.

+> [!CAUTION]
-The profiles are now only compatible with vATIS 4.1.0 and above (X-Platform) available here: https://vatis.app.
+> The profiles are now only compatible with vATIS 4.1.0 and above (X-Platform) available here: https://vatis.app.

 ## Download